The greatest fire pumper the world has known

 The super pumper itself was a tractor-drawn unit that resembled today's recreational motor homes with many slide-outs and pieces of equipment that were engaged once the unit was in position.
 The routine setup time to get it operational was about an hour.

 The super pumper had a commercial Mack truck for its tractor.
-Its engine was a four-stroke Mack END864 V8 diesel delivering 255 horsepower; an Allison CLT4460 six-speed semi-automatic transmission was equipped for a power take off unit to drive the priming pump and the pump engine's starting air compressor.
-Additional power take-off units powered the air brake compressor including the power steering pump.
+Its engine was a four-stroke Mack END864 V8 diesel delivering 255 hp; an Allison CLT4460 six-speed semi-automatic transmission was equipped for a power take-off (PTO) unit to drive the priming pump and the pump engine's starting air compressor.
+Additional PTO units powered the air brake compressor including the power steering pump.
 The semi-trailer was mounted to the fifth wheel of the tractor.

 Mounted at the rear of the tractor-trailer was a DeLaval six-stage pump that had a piston-type valve to allow for operation in either pressure or volume positions.